Beware, beware: your

 “I’m here to interrogate you, you know that”, John Pillancer spoke in hushed tone to the young woman seated opposite him.
 “I want to help you, but you’re going to need to work with me.”

 The pair sat alone in a sterile grey room surrounded by observation points - digital appendages obscured from the untrained eye.
-Both the captor and captive understood, with implicit certainty honed through years of danger, the extent to which their conversation was being monitored.
+Both captor and captive understood, with implicit certainty honed through years of highly anxious attention, the extent to which their conversation was being monitored.

 Behind the walls, intricate networks of machinery processed small gaps and clusters of sensory data.
 Space and time monitored.
 Every piece of information to be stored, nothing missed: resonant tones; pitches of voice; length and sound of syllables escaping lips; words used in sentences; positioning of eyes, the degrees, the angles of sight; lines of vision; residues of sweat on foreheads; air temperature; hand movements; facial tics; the amount of breaths taken; heartbeats per minute; and on and on into the quantum void.
 Everything attainable was measured.